Skip to main content

 • Industry Commercial Banking

 Erald Sino knew he couldn’t live in New York much longer.
-A particularly snowy February in the city was what settled it for Erald and his wife, who much prefers warmer weather, despite having grown up in Maine, where the two met while Erald was getting his Master’s.
-Erald, on the other hand, grew up in Albania, which enjoys a much milder climate than the Northeast United States.
+A particularly snowy February in the city was what settled it for Erald and his family, who prefers warmer weather.
+Erald grew up in Albania, which enjoys a much milder climate than the Northeast United States.

-Erald and his family left the city on a blustery winter day for a trip to Greenville, South Carolina to visit his wife’s godparents.
-It took about two hours in the city for the pair to know it was where they wanted to live.
+Erald and his family left the city on a blustery winter day for a trip to Greenville, South Carolina.
+It took about two hours in the city for them to know it was where they wanted to live.

 So, did Upstate South Carolina live up to their expectations?
-“It met our expectations, and better,” according to Erald.
-But there were a few surprises.
+“It met our expectations, and better,” recalled Erald.
+However, there were a few surprises.

-When he’s not working, Erald stays busy with activities throughout the Upstate, taking advantage of his proximity to the Swamp Rabbit Trail, where he walks, runs, and explores the bars and restaurants with trail access.
+When he’s not working, Erald stays busy with activities throughout the Upstate by taking advantage of his proximity to the Swamp Rabbit Trail, where he walks, runs, and explores the bars and restaurants with trail access.

-Erald is an avid CrossFit-er, and has been practicing for the past five years, participating in various competitions both in and out of state.
-He also completed the first race of his life in May 2023 – the Mountains to Main Half Marathon from Travelers Rest to Downtown Greenville, after four months of training on the Swamp Rabbit Trail.
+Erald is an avid CrossFit-er and has been practicing for the past eight years, participating in various competitions both in and out of state.
+He also completed the first race of his life in May 2023,the Mountains to Main Half Marathon from Travelers Rest to Downtown Greenville, after four months of training on the Swamp Rabbit Trail.
+He has since repeated that race and beat his personal record.

-Erald is also on his fourth season of playing coed soccer through the Greenville Sports Leagues with a group of 15-20 young professionals from the area.
-They play at the Kroc Center.
+Erald is also in his fifth season of playing coed soccer through the Greenville Sports Leagues with a group of 15-20 young professionals from the area.

-It’s also a family affair for Erald and his three children.
-Erald notes that Upstate South Carolina is “such family-friendly place; people appreciate children and genuinely care about them.
+It’s a family affair for Erald, his wife, and his three children.
+Erald notes that Upstate South Carolina is “such family-friendly place where people appreciate children and genuinely care about them.
 Whether at work, or walking around the city, everyone interacts positively with the kids.”

-Erald and his family are members of the Children’s Museum of the Upstate—“It’s three stories and just 10 minutes from our house”—and he even volunteered to coach his son’s soccer team at the local YMCA.
+Erald and his family are members of the Children’s Museum of the Upstate, Greenville Zoo, and he volunteers as a coach for his son’s soccer team at the local YMCA.
 “There are so many events and festivals going on,” he added.
 “There’s a farmers’ market in the summer where they close down three blocks of Main Street and it’s just rows of vegetables, cheeses, meats, flowers…We just love it.”

 “It comes down to quality of life,” Erald said of what makes Upstate SC different from other places he has lived.
 “Affordability, air quality, activities for the kids, and the attitude of the people here.”